flavio-fernandes/mqtt2pins-wiznet5k/README.md

 # First, get to the REPL prompt so the board will not auto-restart as
 # you copy files into it

-# Assuming that PyPortal is mounted under /Volumes/CIRCUITPY
+# Assuming that [Feather](https://www.adafruit.com/category/943) is mounted under /Volumes/CIRCUITPY
 $  cd ${THIS_REPO_DIR}
 $  [ -e ./code.py ] && \
    [ -d /Volumes/CIRCUITPY/ ] && \